-When designing your Talk experience, you'll want to consider how many Talk agents your support team requires.
+When planning to implement Talk, consider how many Talk agents your support team will need.
 Each organization has its own set of support practices and will consequently have different staffing needs.
-To make things easier, we've outlined some issues you should consider when determining the number of agents required by your support team.
+To make things easier, this article contains factors you should consider when determining the number of agents required by your support team.

 This article contains the following sections: